afcaviglia/afcaviglia/README.md

 ## Looking for

 🎯 I am looking to build my experience in the private sector, working with companies or start-ups
-* I am eager to acquire valuable experience in the private sector, collaborating with companies and start-ups